 Alex is a Los Angeles-based organizer and workshop facilitator, passionate about amplifying the visionary power of youth in pursuit of social transformation.
 A product of youth organizing himself, he has worked out of LA’s Little Tokyo community for the last 5 years doing youth development work through Kizuna’s Leadership program, and has contributed locally to a […]

 Alexis Takahashi is a multiracial community organizer and writer passionate about racial justice and sustainable community development.
-She brings her multi-layered experiences in popular education, urban farming, and activism to her role as Program Manager with Changeist, where she develops youth-led movement building programs.
-In 2015, Alexis co-founded Free Radicals, an activist collective dedicated to promoting […]
+She brings her multi-layered experiences in popular education, urban farming, and activism to her role as Senior Program Manager with Changeist, where she develops youth-led movement building programs.
+In 2015, Alexis co-founded Free Radicals, an activist collective dedicated to […]

 Manijeh is a doctoral student in Developmental Psychology and Evaluation at Claremont Graduate University.
 Her program of research focuses on positive youth development and issues of social justice, with specific interest in the role of community programs in empowering youth.
 She has worked as an applied research consultant for a variety of youth development programs, including afterschool activities offered by LAUSD’s Beyond the Bell Branch, a mindfulness-based stress reduction program (Youth Empowerment Seminar), and girls’ empowerment program (Girls Learn International).
 Manijeh has also worked directly with youth at a summer leadership institute for 6 years (Iranian Alliances Across Borders) and considers her experience as a practitioner integral to her perspective as an evaluator.